api3dao/vitepress-docs/docs/explore/introduction/decentralization.md

 ::: danger TODO

 The diagram above and below do not illustrate the governance issue well.
 They need to be blended into one.
+Or maybe they go away.

 :::